President's Scholarship Programme 2018 - Apply Now!

 Ms Mary Hartley, President's Office on email@example.com or Tel: 051 302015.

-If an applicant is offered their first CAO choice programme for WIT, will they not have the option of receiving offers from other higher educational institutions?
+If an applicant is offered their first CAO choice course for WIT, will they not have the option of receiving offers from other higher educational institutions?

 If they receive an offer of a scholarship from WIT and it is their first choice on the CAO, they can't receive a higher offer from another institution.
 If they receive an offer of a scholarship from WIT which is not their first choice on the CAO, they can receive an offer from another institution in Round 1 or subsequent rounds.
 If they accept that offer, they will lose the WIT scholarship.